-Canadian Football League, also known as CFL, is a privately owned entity headquartered in Canada.
-Founded in 1958, the organization has approximately 280 employees and reported $137.4M in revenue as of 2021.
-The company functions as a tier 2 media tech buyer, operating as a professional sports league in Canada that represents the highest level of competition in Canadian football.
-It consists of nine teams, each located in a city in Canada.
+Canadian Football League, also known as CFL, a privately owned entity headquartered in Canada, was founded in 1958 and employs approximately 280 individuals.
+It reported $275.3M in revenue as of 2021.
+Functioning as a tier 2 media tech buyer, the company specializes in contact sports, operating as a professional sports league in Canada that represents the highest level of competition in Canadian football.
+The league consists of nine teams, each located in a city within Canada.

 Subscribe for full access to Canadian Football League (CFL)'s profile

-Canadian Football League (CFL) offers 2 products in the media and telecoms services and sports industries.
-Canadian Football League (CFL)'s product portfolio comprises of media and TV services and contact sports.
+Canadian Football League (CFL) offers 2 products in the sports and media and telecoms services industries.
+Canadian Football League (CFL)'s product portfolio comprises of contact sports and media and TV services.

 Subscribe for full access to Canadian Football League (CFL)'s products in full detail